-Keys fobs, key cards and keys are for residents only and should not be loaned to guests or relatives.
-A fee of \$25 will be charged to replace a key fob, \$5 will be charged to replace a key card and \$5 to replace mailbox key.
+Keys cards and keys are for residents only and should not be loaned to guests or relatives.
+A fee of \$5 will be charged to replace a key card and \$5 to replace a mailbox or apartment key.

 A loaner card will be issued for any resident locked out of his or her apartment.
 If the card is not returned a \$5 charge for a key card replacement will be assessed.